 2. Make a List of Needs

 Create a list of needs to make life easier.
-Need help in picking your child from school?
+Need help in picking up your child from school?
 Ask a close friend or a neighbor who’s also picking up their children.
-One can even ask other family members to help by doing the things that they enjoy, like cooking home-cooked meals with the kids or entertaining them with small games.
+One can even ask other family members to help by doing what they enjoy, like cooking home-cooked meals with the kids or entertaining them with small games.

 3. No One Is Perfect, and That’s Okay

 Everyone commits mistakes.
 One can either wallow in these mistakes or move on.
 Beating oneself up isn’t going to change the situation.
-It’s ideal to have a steady support system to laugh and connect with others.
+Having a steady support system to laugh and connect with others is ideal.
 Support groups, both online and in-person, can help a lot too.